bt3gl/building_blog/content/natas_wargames.md

 Once *grep II* is over, *grep I* will do the regular search for the pattern we passed (banana).

-If *grep II* didn't return anything, banana will be banana.
-If *grep II* returns a match, banana will have this extra string added to it (abanana).
+If *grep II* didn't return anything, a banana will be banana.
+If *grep II* returns a match, a banana will have this extra string added to it (abanana).

 Now we can extend this logic to each char in the password string.